Solar Food Dehydration - no electrical power needed

 - a shelf or table nearby as a handy work space

-- removable or folding legs to facilitate winter storage
+- removable or folding legs to facilitate winter storage if you want to put it away

 - 1-inch square aluminum framework for the collector instead of wood